-Technical assistance will further include guidance on clinical and practice improvements for performance and outcomes (i.e., individual and provider level), as well as administrative areas of performance and outcomes (i.e., system level).
-Technical and non-technical aspects relevant to provide MHPs and providers with the guidance to improve on their current implementation of best practices will be summarized in a training protocol that will be posted on the DHCS website and updated, as needed.
+Technical assistance will further include guidance on clinical and practice improvements for performance outcomes (i.e., individual and provider level), as well as administrative areas of performance outcomes (i.e., system level).
+Technical and non-technical aspects relevant to provide MHPs and providers with the guidance to improve on their current implementation of quality improvement processes will be summarized in a training protocol that will be posted on the DHCS website and updated, as needed.